Devkant21/Devkant21/README.md

 Hi there, I’m DEVKANT SWARGIARY.

-I’m interested in Web Development and Machine Learning Projects.
+I’m interested in Web Development.

-I’m currently learning Web development using the Python Frameworks : FLASK & DJANGO.
+I’m currently learning Web development using the Vanilla Javascript.

 I have worked upon MACHINE LEARNING frameworks : Sci-kit learn

+I have worked with Django and Flask.